LHWM is part of the department of Forest and Water Management at Ghent University.

-- physically-based modelling of land-atmosphere interactions
+- Physically-based modelling of surface hydrology and land-atmosphere interactions.

-- The Laboratory is responsible for teaching courses in Fluid dynamics, Hydraulics, Water resource engineering, Groundwater flow, Hydrology, Hydrologic modelling, Geographic Information Systems in hydrology, and Irrigation and drainage.
+The Laboratory is responsible for teaching courses in Fluid dynamics, Hydraulics, Water resources engineering, Groundwater flow, Hydrology, Hydrologic modelling, Geographic Information Systems in hydrology, Irrigation and drainage, and Climate change.

-- The services of the Laboratory mainly concern advice to governments and organisations and the participation in national and international hydrological organisations.
+The services of the Laboratory mainly concern advice to governments and organisations and the participation in national and international hydrological organisations.

 News and Events

 - On September 6, 2016, Minh Tu Pham has successfully defended his PhD-thesis "Copula-based stochastic modelling of evapotranspiration time series conditioned on rainfall as design tool in water resources management" and was awarded the title of Doctor of Applied Biological Sciences.
-The research was financed mainly by the Vietnamese Government and with the support the King Baudouin Foundation.
+The research was financed mainly by the Vietnamese Government and with the support of the King Baudouin Foundation.

 - Minh Tu Pham has won the "Ernest Du Bois prize" of the King Baudouin Foundation.
 This prize (20000 euro) is given to doctoral research that is within its final stage (2 years before defence) and that aims at challenges with respect to the theme of water and its application in the world, the protection of the water resources, pollution problems, ...